Indiana Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Indiana, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 Indiana has a special, unique agreement that requires Amazon.com specifically to collect sales tax from customers.

 A Note on Indiana’s Sales Tax Terminology

 Along with the more common term sales tax, Indiana law uses the term gross retail tax.
 However, it is clear from dozens of references to sales tax throughout Title 45, Article 2.2 of Indiana’s Administrative Code (the part of the Code that officially interprets Indiana’s gross retail tax law) that the two terms are synonymous.
 Sales tax and gross retail tax are used interchangeably in this article.